 As a new academic year begins, I wanted to make sure to say "thank you" to all the Graduate Teaching Assistants who will be working to provide quality educational experiences for the students in their classes.
 I also want to encourage you all to continue to be vigilant about maintaining a positive and collegial work environment for the undergraduate students in your courses and your fellow graduate students.
+Each semester, GTAs will be evaluated by Student Evaluations of Instruction (SEIs).
+The SEIs must be requested for each of your courses each year and the results printed out and submitted to Greg Puskar, the lab manager, every semester.
+We take teaching seriously at WVU and reviewing the student feedback is something we will do for all your courses.

 As you know, physics has a reputation as an intensely demanding discipline in which a not-very-diverse population works.
 You also know that your students and colleagues come from a range of experiences, ethnic backgrounds, religions, races, sexual orientations, and genders.
 Thus, it is critically important that each of us consciously work to make our department welcoming to and supportive of each and every student and colleague.
 Disparaging personal remarks about a student or a colleague simply have no place in this Department, this institution, or our profession.
 Shared office space is particularly problematic when jokes or conversations get out of hand and create a hostile environment for your colleagues.
 Access to office space is a privilege that will be revoked if you cannot act professionally in shared office space.
 More than likely, each of you will spend 4-6 years in this department.
 Let us make it a welcoming work environment that all of us will enjoy coming to every day.
+To help you understand best practices in this area, everyone must complete Title IX training upon arrival and then every three years after that.